 If separate and community property are commingled in such a manner that “the respective contributions cannot be traced and identified, the entire fund or property—including property acquired in exchange therefor—will be treated as community property.
 (California Family Code Section 760)

-2. The spouse who received the inheritance or gift (or has other separate property) did not sign any documents explicitly declaring that he/she was changing the legal character of the gift or inheritance from separate to community property.
+2. The spouse who received the inheritance or gift did not sign any documents that wherein they expressly declared that they were changing the legal character of the gift or inheritance from separate to community property and doing so knowingly and voluntarily.

-The legal characterization of separate property changes only if the intended heir or recipient expressly declares, joins in, consents to, or accepts the change of character in a signed writing.
+The legal characterization of separate property changes only if the intended heir or recipient expressly declares, joins in, consents to, or accepts the change of character in a signed writing, and does so without undue influence.
 (California Family Code section 852(a))

 3. No community property funds were used to pay the principal of a loan on, or to make improvements that increase the equity in the separate property (Marriage of Marsden (1982) 130 CA3d 426, Marriage of Moore (1980) 28 C3d 366, Marriage of Weaver (2005) 127 CA4th 858, 871) If community property funds were used, the community may have acquired an interest in the separate property.
 The method for calculating a community property interest is referred to as the Moore-Marsden formula.